zainasahili/startup/README.md

 - [x] **Application text content**
 - [x] **Application images**

+- Created a "styles.css" and linked it to all HTML pages
+- Styled the **header, footer, and navigation** with a gradient background and responsive layout.
+- Styled **main sections** (APIs, Database Data, WebSocket data, etc.) with card backgrounds and shadows.
+- Added **table styling** so database placeholder looks clean.
+- Styled **forms and buttons** with consistent padding and colors.
+- Ensured **images** resize properly and have rounded corners.
+- Added a **responsive design rule**: when the screen is smaller than 768px, the navigation and header stack vertically.

 ## 🚀 React part 1: Routing deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.